tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 Starting a blog is one of the best ways to advance your career as a software developer.
 Writing can help establish your name in your field of choice, can open doors to conference speaking opportunities, can earn you new job opportunities, and more.

-But writing can be hard, especially if you’re a developer that doesn’t have much experience.
+But writing can be hard, especially if you’re a developer that doesn’t have much writing experience.
 In this article I’m going to share a few tips I’ve learned from writing technical content for the last five years.
 Hopefully you’ll find some of these tips helpful whether you’re just getting into the technical writing world, or whether you’re already a technical writing professional.

 Let’s start with what I consider to be the single most important thing you can do when it comes to writing.